MarkB19988/Networking/README.md

 Workstation computers are specialized computers that can run tasks at a faster and more capable rate, as well as a networking workstation is a personal computer that is hooked up onto a local area network to share resources of one or more larger computers.
 These machines are connected to a LAN network.
 The reason for the workstation is good for CPU and RAM intensive programs is because of the fact of a faster processor and a considerable amount of RAM memory.
 Despite being a one user only, it can be remotely accessed by other users over the network.
 Different sorts of workstations have been designed to help with resources, such as a thin client, where the actions are performed on a server within the network.

 ##### System Bus
-A system bus is a pathway that is made up of cables and connections, used for carrying data between the main memory and the computer microprocessor, essentially providing a communication pathway for the data between the major components of the computer system.
-It works by connecting CPU with the main memory and the level 2 cache.
-The internal bus carries the data within the motherboard, but some other buses branch out to provide a communication channel between the CPU and other components.
-The lines or pins of a bus are as followed:

-Address – The components pass memory to each other over this bus.
+A system bus is a series of internal connections that connect all of the individual components of a computer and allow then to communicate with eachother.
+These connection are tiny but are essential in allowing all of the parts together.
+Otherwise, for example, the CPU would not be able to get instructions that have been loaded into the RAM.

-Control – This is used to send signals for coordinating and managing the activities of motherboard components.
+Address – This bus is used to share the memory of the components.
-Data – This is transferred between peripherals, memory and the processor.
+Control – This bus is used to make sure that all of the components are working together and on the right task.

 #### Design and Implement A Network